ABF-QC/Module2_Project2_team/notebook/README.md

-# Classification model to predict if a client will be leaving the telecom company
+# Classification model - Predicting if a client will be leaving the telecom company

 ## Objective
 The goal is to explore 3 different classification models to predict if a client will be leaving a fictional telcom company 'churning'.
 A thorough analysis will be performed in order to select one model that predict the churning the most accurately.
-The most accurate model will tested against the fictional telecom company's model.
+The most accurate model will be tested against the fictional telecom company's model.

 ### Data source